Char Dham Yatra Route Map – A Voyage to the Divine

 The Kedarnath Char Dham Yatra rituals typically include the following:

-• Charan Paduka Darshan – Pilgrims also visit the Charan Paduka, which is believed to be the footprints of Lord Shiva, at Kedarnath.
-It is located about half a kilometer from the Kedarnath Temple and is considered a sacred spot where Lord Shiva is believed to have meditated.
+• Charan Paduka Darshan – Pilgrims also visit the Charan Paduka, which is believed to be the footprints of Lord Shiva, at Kedarnath – located about half a kilometer from the Temple.

-• Abhishek and Puja – Many pilgrims also perform abhishek (sacred bath) and puja (worship) at various other temples and sacred spots in and around Kedarnath as part of their religious rituals.
-This involves offering sacred materials like water, milk, honey, and ghee to the deities while chanting prayers and mantras.
+• Abhishek and Puja – Many pilgrims also perform abhishek (sacred bath) and puja (worship) at various other temples and sacred spots in and around Kedarnath.

-Badrinath Dham – The divine dham of Lord Vishnu
+Badrinath Dham – The Supreme Abode of Lord Vishnu

 Located 40 km from Kedarnath Dham, Badrinath Dham which is nestled in the Chamoli district of Dev Bhoomi Uttarakhand, reveres the Badri form of Lord Vishnu.
 The name “Badrinath ” is derived from the region’s dense covering of Badri or jujube trees.
 This temple, adorned with vibrant colours, stands as a prominent pillar not only in the Chota Char Dham Yatra of Uttarakhand but also in the revered All India Char Dham Yatra.
 Against the awe-inspiring backdrop of the snow-clad peaks of Nar and Narayan, Badrinath Dham holds a significant place as a Diva Desam of India, drawing countless pilgrims, especially ardent Vaishnavites, from across the globe.